Scherzer no-hit try into 7th, Nats top Cards, lead NLCS 2-0

 It doesn’t get any easier for St. Louis, either.
 Ace Stephen Strasburg gets the ball for the wild-card Nationals when the best-of-seven series moves to Washington for Game 3 on Monday night.
 Jack Flaherty pitches for the Cards.

+“They have a pretty strong advantage right now,” Cardinals right-hander Adam Wainwright said.

+“I’ve got a lot of confidence in our hitters.
+I think our hitters are going to do something special in Washington.”

-St. Louis got another solid performance from Adam Wainwright, who struck out 11 in 7 1/3 innings.
+St. Louis got another solid performance from Wainwright, who struck out 11 in 7 1/3 innings.

 But after getting only one hit in the opener, the Cardinals’ inconsistent lineup managed just three hits against Scherzer and the Washington bullpen.

+“We trust in each other.
+We’ve been in this position before,” Cardinals catcher Yadier Molina said.
+“We just have to figure out how to get better.”

-The NL Central champions got their first run of the series when center fielder Michael A. Taylor misplayed Martínez’s pinch-hit liner into an RBI double with two out in the eighth.
-But Dexter Fowler flied out on Sean Doolittle’s next pitch.
+The NL Central champions got their first run of the series when center fielder Michael A. Taylor misplayed Martínez’s pinch-hit liner into an RBI double with two outs in the eighth.
+But Dexter Fowler flied out on Sean Doolittle’s next pitch on a tough day to see the ball with the shadows from the mid-afternoon start.

 Corbin is expected to start Game 4 for the Nationals on Tuesday night.